Prices verified May 11 · Always confirm at the retailer before buying.

 - 29-review sample is too thin for full consensus — the rating is encouraging but the failure-mode pattern that emerges at 500+ reviews is unknown.

-- Stated air-watt specs from chinese-brand cordless sticks typically run 15-20% above independently measured sealed sustained suction — treat the 310 AW figure as a peak rather than a confirmed lab number.
+- Stated air-watt specs from newer direct-to-consumer brands typically run 15-20% above independently measured sealed sustained suction — treat the 310 AW figure as a peak rather than a confirmed lab number.

 - Dreame's US service network is still maturing — replacement battery and brushroll availability is thinner than Dyson, Shark, or Eureka; warranty claims involve more shipping friction.